acse-zy622/ACS-Gerardium_Rush-Genetic_Algorithm/README.md

 The software outputs the directory that contains the image of the optimised circuit.
 Moreover, the program also prints the evaluation score of each optimised circuit.

 #### **Additional Options**
-- Efficiently utilizes multi-threaded capabilities by emplying OpenMP function
+- Efficiently utilizes multi-threaded capabilities by emplying OpenMP
-- Provides output for a user-generated input using a basic command line interface
+- Provides an interface for user-generated settings using a basic command line interface
+- Includes a Hyperparameter search mode, allowing the user to look for the best parameters

 ### **Installation Guide**